lorensen/VTKExamples/src/Instructions/ForDevelopers.md

-The success of the VTK Wiki Examples depends on the contributions from the VTK user community.
+The success of the VTK Examples depends on the contributions from the VTK user community.
 If you wish to contribute to this valuable resource, please follow these guidelines.
-If you are a Wiki Example User, [go here](../Instructions/ForUsers) or a Wiki Example Administrator [go here](../Instructions/ForAdministrators).
+If you are a VTK Example User, [go here](../Instructions/ForUsers) or an Example Administrator [go here](../Instructions/ForAdministrators).

 C++, C#, Tcl, Python and Java examples are welcome!
 Examples should